 How to Clean a White Kitchen Sink

-Best Way to Clean a Porcelain Kitchen Sink Quicker
+Alternative Way to Clean Rust From a Porcelain Sink

 Rust and stains are no strangers to glossy porcelain sinks.
 While you may clean a porcelain sink using the same way as white sinks, you’ll want to use a different procedure to remove rust to protect the pearly surface.
 Sprinkle salt over half of a lemon and apply it immediately on the rust until the elements have done their thing.
 Then wash it in warm, soapy water and dry it with a microfiber towel.